We're excited to see if we are a good fit. Expect a response within 24 hours.

 What is Static Website vs Dynamic Site | 2min Guide

 A static website [SW] is a website where the content (text, images, etc.) does not change.
 A dynamic website is a website where the content can change, often in response to user input.
-Static sites are cheaper and easier to get started and maintain than dynamic websites.
-Dynamic websites [DW] are more expensive and difficult to create and maintain than static websites, but they offer more functionality and flexibility.

 What is a Static Website?